Navneet-Singh01/Grocery-store-website/README.md

 ## Features

 - Responsive design for various screen sizes.
-- Navbar with a collapsible menu for easy navigation.
+- Navbar with a collapsible menu for easy navigation on small screens and quick links.
+- Varieties of products, offers and store sections.
+- Carousel slider for products and testimonials.
 - About Us section with information about the company's mission and vision.
 - Contact Us page with a form for user inquiries.
-- Login/Sign-Up functionality for user authentication.
+- Login/Sign-Up form.
 - Blog section showcasing articles related to the grocery industry.
 - Footer with contact information and quick links.